Episode 3: Raj Kapur – The Right Marketing Strategies That Provide a Solid Foundation for Sales

-In this episode, Brynne and Bill talked to Raj Kapur from &Marketing!
-Raj is a world-class marketer who combines the best of leveraging traditional marketing platforms with everything social!
+In this episode, the Social Sales Link team are joined by Raj Kapur from &Marketing!
+Raj is a world-class marketer who combines the best of leveraging traditional marketing platforms with everything social.

 I think Making Sales Social, means to me that you’re making sales, less of the negative things that some people think about when they think of sales.
 So when I think about what is “making sales social” means, It makes it more natural, it makes it more relationship based, it makes it more value based, it makes it more ethical.
 That’s what I think of, when I think of it.

 I love that.
 That’s a great answer.

 Welcome to the Making Sales Social podcast, featuring the top voices in sales and marketing.
 Join hosts Brynne Tillman and Bill McCormack.
 As they discuss the best tips and strategies they are teaching their clients so you can leverage them for your own virtual and social selling.
 Here are your hosts : Brynne Tillman and Bill McCormick.

 Hey, welcome to Making Sales Social.
 I’m Bill McCormick.

 I’m Brynne Tillman.

 Brynne Tillman 1:03